ruweidaa/ruweidaa/README.md

 Welcome to my Github profile
 🔐 About Me

-🏅 Certified in Cybersecurity & Ethical Hacking (replace with issuer & year)
+🏅 Certified in Cybersecurity & Ethical Hacking

 🛠️ Passionate about securing systems before the bad guys get a chance